igor-makarov/xcoed/README.md

 Xcoed (Xcode co-ed) - Use a `Package.swift` manifest for an Xcode project.

 **Currently, only libraries that have the same name as their package are supported.**
+**Currently, only packages with range version requirements are supported.**

 ## Installation: